 - Selected trees will be 1.5 to 2 inches caliper size and 8’ to 12’ tall depending on species.
 (Caliper size is a measurement of the tree trunk at 6 inches above the soil line.)

-Urban Forestry staff will mark the new planting site in the spring with a white stake prior to planting.
+We will mark the new planting site in the spring with a white stake prior to planting.
 Utility locates will then be requested.
-If utilities are clear, your new tree will be planted on the City street right-of-way adjoining your property within one week.
+If utilities are clear, your new tree will be planted on the city street right-of-way adjoining your property within one week.

-Public street rights-of-way widths, irrigation, soil type and proximity to other trees and overhead utilities will determine the type, size, number and spacing of trees selected by Urban Forestry staff.
-Forestry staff will select the tree species and planting location that ensures proper tree growth, safety, and maintenance.
+Public street rights-of-way widths, irrigation, soil type and proximity to other trees and overhead utilities will determine the type, size, number and spacing of trees selected by staff.
+We will select the tree species and planting location that ensures proper tree growth, safety, and maintenance.